prince-ravi-leow/algorithms-in-bioinformatics/README.md

 ## Results & Plots
 The `results` directory contains the performance measurements for all methods, with the first column representing protein ID's, second column representing the size of the dataset, and the third column representing the performance measured via Pearson Correlation Coefficient (PCC).

 The `Orignal` directory contains the raw performance text-printouts for each method, which had to be transformed, prior to them being loaded for the data analysis.
-The bash scripts written to achieve this, are also included in the
+The bash scripts written to achieve this, are also included in this directory.

 The `plots` directory contains all the plots generated as part of the data analysis and final project report.